-Here, we consider a repeated initialization of the state in Eq.~\eqref{ramseystate} with $\tau=(100|A_{\rm c}|)^{-1}$.
+Here, we consider a repeated initialisation of the state in Eq.~\eqref{ramseystate} with $\tau=(100|A_{\rm c}|)^{-1}$.
 Since the Bloch vector of this state, as well as $\vec{B}_m$, rotate as a function of $m$, we find multiple regions where the Bloch vector is (anti-)parallel to the field.
-This results in multiple peaks in $P_m$ when the state is initialized many times, see Fig.~\ref{fig:sq-correlated-panel}.
+This results in multiple peaks in $P_m$ when the state is initialised many times, see Fig.~\ref{fig:sq-correlated-panel}.
 These peaks occur when the Bloch vector of the state is perpendicular to the field $\vec{B}_m$.

 Finally, we illustrate how the state in Eq.~\eqref{ramseystate} can be exploited for narrowing $P_m$, as done experimentally in Refs.~\cite{Jackson2022, Nguyen2023, Hogg2024}.
 To this end, we note that the location of the satellite peaks (at $m\neq0$) depends on the time $\tau$.
-By sweeping $\tau$, i.e., using a different $\tau_j$ for each initialization, these satellite peaks can be suppressed, as in Fig.~\ref{fig:narrowing}.
+By sweeping $\tau$, i.e., using a different $\tau_j$ for each initialisation, these satellite peaks can be suppressed, as in Fig.~\ref{fig:narrowing}.
 We consider a protocol where $\tau_j$ is increased from $\tau_i = 0.025 |A_{\rm c}|^{-1}$ to $\tau_f = 0.1 |A_{\rm c}|^{-1}$ in $100$ steps.
 These $100$ preparations are then repeated $10^7$ times.

 As seen in Fig.~\ref{fig:narrowing}, this protocol ($R$, light-blue curves) results in narrowing and a coherence time that is comparable to what is obtained from the ideal state in Eq.~\eqref{eq:idealsq} (dark blue curves).
-We also compare the results with those obtained from repeated initialization of uncorrelated states, $\ket{\uparrow_z}$, see also Fig.~\ref{fig:sq-panel}.
-The coherence time is determined through the Ramsey visilibity~\cite{Degen2017},
+We also compare the results with those obtained from repeated initialisation of uncorrelated states, $\ket{\uparrow_z}$, see also Fig.~\ref{fig:sq-panel}.
+The coherence time is determined through the Ramsey visibility~\cite{Degen2017},

 Where we considered the average with respect to each of the probabilities obtained from different protocols.
 Figure~\ref{fig:narrowing} (c) shows that the ideal state, $\Theta$, results in a value of $T_2^*=2021$\,ns that is only around $ 30\%$ longer than the Ramsey protocol, which gives $T_2^*=1638$\,ns.
 This is quite remarkable considering that there is no known protocol to prepare Eq.~\eqref{eq:idealsq} whereas the protocol relying on Ramsey interferometry with varying $\tau_j$ has been implemented experimentally~\cite{Jackson2022,Nguyen2023, Hogg2024}.
 However, the ideal state typically allows for reaching the stationary limit of $N_r \to \infty$ faster, as illustrated in Fig.~\ref{fig:narrowing} (b).
 Notably, the correlated states outperform the preparation of $\ket{\uparrow_z}$ by an order of magnitude in the coherence time.